Overview: Tot trays are a Montessori inspired tray with an activity that focuses on fine motor skills, academic skills, or practical life skills.

 She’s still a little young, so I’m still trying to gauge the effectiveness of the trays with Sicily.
-Every toddler is different, so the trays may not work for every toddler you try them with.
+Every toddler is different, so the trays may not work for every toddler.
 I do suggest offering them consistently for about 6 months.
 This should give you a good idea if the trays are a good learning tool for your unique toddler.

 What I’ve noticed with Sicily, is that if I sit with her or try to get her to do the activity she will get really silly.
 However, if I just introduce the tray, put it on the shelf, and leave it be, she will choose to do the tray on her own some times.

 A Tot Tray Doesn’t Have to be a Tray

 I’ve also seen her take a tray activity and turn it into another game, and the skill I wanted her to practice is still being learned.
 The video below is a good example of this.
 My initial plan was to have a color matching tot tray where she had to match color splashes.

 I tried to show her how to do the activity, but when I handed her a color splash to match, she ran off with it.
 This is where the child-led theory comes into play.